 More information can be found in the Society’s policy on maternity, paternity, adoptive or extended sick leave.

-The scheme provides funding for 80% of the basic salary costs up to £39,389.64 in the first year, estates costs and indirect costs.
-Under the full economic costing model, 80% of these costs will be met by the Royal Society.
-Research expenses (up to £13,000 for the first year and up to £11,000 annually thereafter) will also be provided.
+- 80% of the basic salary costs up to £39,389.64 in the first year, estates costs and indirect costs.
+(Under the full economic costing model, 80% of these costs will be met by the Royal Society).

 Initially funding is provided for five years with the opportunity to apply for an extension of three additional years.
 The University Research Fellowship provides researchers with maximum flexibility and can be held part-time, and allows sabbaticals, secondments or international experience.

 The basic salary requested should be at a level commensurate with the applicant’s skills, responsibilities, expertise and experience, up to a maximum of £39,389.64 per annum.
 An annual spine point increase of 3% may be applied to the salary.
 For more information about indexation and inflationary increases, please refer to the scheme notes.

 Equivalent values for Royal Society - Science Foundation Ireland University Research Fellowships (funded by Science Foundation Ireland), are available in the scheme notes.